act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Inapplicable Example 4

-This checkbox cannot be [targeted by a click event][] because it is hidden.
+This checkbox cannot be [targeted by a pointer event][] because it is hidden.
 It is replaced with an on-screen clickable SVG.

 ```html